stephendeyoung/functional-js-assessment/README.md

 `mocha`

 You can also run the tests in the browser.
-You will need to have [grunt installed](http://gruntjs.com/getting-started).
-On the command line just run:
+You can either use your own web server to serve the index.html in the root of the directory or you can use grunt.
+You will need to have it [installed](http://gruntjs.com/getting-started) first.
+Then on the command line just run:

 `grunt server`